-Over the next few weeks we have a series of workshops on different subjects which all relate back to marketing.
-Tomorrow (16th) we have “Getting the Words Right” – where we look at how to create good online content that people will use.
-Next week we cover email marketing, with our MailChimp workshops and then at the beginning of March we cover how to use visual media and branding.
+We have a series of workshops on different subjects which all relate back to marketing.
+These cover a variety of topics including “Getting the Words Right” – where we look at how to create good online content that people will use.
+Followed by email marketing, with our MailChimp workshops and then then onto how to use visual media and branding.

 All will look in some detail at different aspects of effective marketing but behind them is the key message that to make your marketing work you need to:

 - target your marketing at this group rather than just sending broad messages to all.

 Who is my customer?

 When you start a business, you assume you can sell your product or service to everyone.
 Gradually, in the process of creating a business plan, you start to realise that you can’t sell to everyone and that you need to start finding your ideal customer.
 The sorts of questions you need to ask yourself include: